ziiqii/tp/docs/UserGuide.md

 | **Tags**                 | Tags are used for finding persons with the `filter` command. |

 * All fields on the contact card (`NAME`, `TAG`, `PHONE_NUMBER`, `ADDRESS`, `EMAIL`) will be truncated if they are too long, to maintain neatness.
-The character limit before truncation is sufficient for quick recognition at a glance.
+The character limit before truncation is sufficient for most inputs so normal usage is not hindered.
 * The 'supplier' tag is green.
 * The 'employee' tag is blue.
 * The 'customer' tag is yellow.